 A memorandum for tangible personal property allows the Trust creator to specify how certain personal property, like furniture or family heirlooms, should be distributed after death.

-As of January 1, 2021, a memorandum for tangible personal property is legally binding under Georgia law as long as it meets certain legal requirements.
+As of January 1, 2021, a memorandum for tangible personal property is legally binding under Georgia law, provided it meets certain legal requirements.

-The memorandum offers flexibility by allowing the Trust creator to change how certain items of personal property are distributed without needing to update the entire Trust.
+The memorandum offers flexibility by allowing the Trust creator to modify the distribution of certain items of personal property without requiring an update to the entire Trust.
 Any tangible personal property not distributed by the memorandum passes according to the Trust instructions.